cajal/KubernetesMLExample/github_master_branch_option/README.md

 ![](https://github.com/cajal/KubernetesMLExample/blob/master/pictures/s_807C4A1ACAEC7AEF0E446757A97CF7C3E28D540808B6336A2DC463F7C20352FD_1562808166112_image.png)

-If the user don’t understand some parts of it, I would recommend the user read through the docs about K8 secrets and commands
+If the user donï¿½t understand some parts of it, I would recommend the user read through the docs about K8 secrets and commands

 https://kubernetes.io/docs/concepts/configuration/secret/